SkeldJS/Hindenburg/pages/Plugins/api/game-codes.md

 ```

 ## LAN games
-The game code used for LAN games always has an integer value of `32`, Hindenburg will render this code as `LOCAL` in the console.
+The game code used for LAN games always has an integer value of `32`, Waterway will render this code as `LOCAL` in the console.